Get a sun-sational 50% discount with Crunch - deal expires soon!

 The position is the same if you’re a sole trader, but in this situation, any CIS deductions taken from you as a subcontractor are offset against your Personal Tax liability and will be picked up in your annual Self Assessment.

-The relationship between these transactions is complex, and we’ve broken them down into various situations your limited company may come across.
+The relationships between these transactions are complex, and we’ve broken them down into various situations your limited company may come across.

 You work for a contractor who pays your limited company (as a CIS subcontractor) and deducts either 20% or 30% for CIS payments.
 Your company does not, itself employ any subcontractors as part of this arrangement.

 The main contractor must file a monthly report to HMRC showing the deductions made for all its subcontractors, including your limited company (or you if you’re a sole trader).

 Your limited company will then include the CIS amount deducted by the contractor through the Employment Payment Summary (EPS) your company must submit to HMRC throughout the tax year as part of its PAYE arrangements.

 Once the tax year has ended and the Final Payroll Submission (FPS) has been made, your limited company can complete an online form using your government gateway account.
 HMRC will then use the total amount of CIS deductions made by the contractor(s) you worked for to reduce your company’s Corporation Tax liability.
 If there’s any CIS credit left over, this will be refunded to your company.

 Your limited company is paying subcontractors to do work.
 None of the work is for another contractor.

 Your company must complete a monthly report to HMRC providing various information, including the amount of CIS deducted from your subcontractors.
 The report needs to be made for individuals and businesses you employ as CIS subcontractors.